projectacrn/acrn-hypervisor/doc/introduction/index.rst

   In ACRN, the virtqueue APIs can be leveraged directly so users don't need to worry about the details of the virtqueue.
-Refer to the User OS for more details about the virtqueue implementations.
+Refer to the User VM for more details about the virtqueue implementations.

 **Extensible: feature bits**